Message from the Chairman

 Where We Are Going

-I am pleased to share with you that our BMC campus clinics will soon be combined into a single, new, state-of-the-art facility in the Yawkey building.
+I am pleased to share with you that our BMC campus clinics are now combined into a single, new, state-of-the-art facility in the Yawkey building.
 This 30,000 sq ft clinic will allow expansion of services and capacity and will improve the clinic experience for patients and physicians alike.
-Phased construction begins June 2009, and we will be able to occupy the entire space by 2013.

 Why We Are Here